department-of-veterans-affairs/vets-design-system-documentation/src/_components/form/file-input.md

 ### Additional guidance for VA

-* **One file per input.** This component only supports one file upload at a time.
+* **One file at a time.** This component only supports selecting one file to upload at a time.
 Some users might not know how to select multiple files in a file browser.
 Additionally, iOS does not allow multiple-file selection using the Files app.
-Thus the VA implementation of this component does not deviate from our [current pattern]({{ site.baseurl }}/patterns/ask-users-for/files#review) for handling multiple file uploads by prompting for each file with a new file input component.
-We will evaluate if we will change the behavior of this component at a later date.

 ### How this component works